dogmatiq/harpy/README.md

 # Harpy

-Harpy is a transport-agnostic JSON-RPC v2 server toolkit for Go.
+Harpy is a toolkit for writing JSON-RPC v2.0 servers with Go.